artprange/artprange/README.md

 ### Hey you!

-As I'm transitioning careers, I'm making my way through JS and React mostly.
+As I'm transitioning careers, I'm making my way through React, mostly.
+There's bids of SQL and other languages.
 Every line of code is something new I learned!

 As an Attorney, I got 5 years of experience and durring that time I had plenty of memories, learned a lot of stuff and surely made great collegues and I'm sure this new path will be as great as my time at law.